mahfuj-ahmed-jim/mahfuj-ahmed-jim/README.md

 Training as a Full Stack Developer at BJIT Academy.
 Eager to expand MERN Stack expertise by applying tools to tackle tasks effectively and gain hands-on experience.
 Focused on continuous learning and skill enhancement. 🚀

 **Technologies Used:** HTML, CSS, JavaScript, MongoDB, Express.js, React, Node.js.

+### 📱 Daktar Lagbe, Software Engineer
+*August 2022 - March 2023*

+Contributed as a Software Engineer at Daktar Lagbe, a pioneering Bangladeshi telemedicine company.
+Played a vital role in building and maintaining the mobile application, ensuring seamless healthcare access for users.
+Collaborated with a dynamic team to deliver impactful solutions. 💼

+**Technologies Used:** Flutter, Dart, Node.js, API integration.

 ### 📱 Accelerating Intelligence, Mobile App Developer
 *August 2021 - July 2022*